 Parallel to the master classes, students work on an individual research design in the format of a grant proposal.
 Students will provide each other with formative feedback on their proposals based on a set of pre-determined assessment criteria and will give several short updates / presentations of their progress.

 The course will end in a final meeting (4 hours), where students will present their proposals before a mock review committee.

+Both proposal and presentation/interview can only be retaken in case they are below the pass grade.
 In the case the proposal and/or presentation/interview is deemed insufficient, the student will be given one opportunity to fulfill the requirements to a satisfactory level within a time frame set by the instructors.
-Participation in the course meetings is mandatory and failure to participate may lead to additional assignments set by the instructors.
+Participation in the course meeting is mandatory and failure to participate may lead to additional assignments set by the instructors.